 He offered ten suggestions — all detailed in his book — for people trying to, “beat the competition and triumph in today’s hypercharged business environment.”
 Jump to the Next Curve, was one of these suggestions:

 Guy told the story of how ice was originally “harvested” by companies who went to northern states in the winter and brought it south for people in warmer climates.
-As these companies grew, they focused their efforts on building sharper ice cutting saws and improving their transportation methods, to get the ice to its destination cheaper and faster.
-Over time however, the technology for making ice was developed, and the ice harvesting business disappeared.
-Interestingly, not a single harvesting company went on to become an ice making company despite their early lead in the business of providing ice to consumers, and all eventually went out of business.
+As these companies grew, they focused their efforts on building sharper ice-cutting saws and improving their transportation methods, to get the ice to its destination cheaper and faster.
+Over time, however, the technology for making ice was developed, and the ice harvesting business disappeared.
+Interestingly, not a single harvesting company went on to become an ice-making company, despite their early lead in the business of providing ice to consumers.
+Eventually, all of them went out of business.

 1. How come all those hot Internet companies stick capital letters in the middle of their names (e.g. SportsLine, FairMarket, MediaOne)?
 Isn’t that kind of BiZarre?

 2. Don’t you wish you had as cool a name as Guy Kawasaki?